badair/eraserface/README.md

 The Eraserface macro adds two names to the current scope.
 The first macro parameter (e.g. `my_interface` in the previous example) is expanded to a class template.
 The first macro parameter is also appended with `_detail`, which is a class in the current scope (e.g. `my_interface_detail` in the previous example).

+The code in the `/include/eraserface/eraserface.hpp` header is difficult to follow and understand.
+To address this, annotated code from a `DEFINE_ERASERFACE` macro expansion is provided in `/include/eraserface/implementation_readme.hpp`.

 # Dependencies

 Dependencies must be available in the include path.